Gun debate revives in Pennsylvania statehouse

 HARRISBURG, Pa.
 (AP) — The debate over guns is reviving in Pennsylvania's Legislature, although Democrats say the process ignores their top priorities and could end up loosening gun laws.

-Tuesday marks the start of a two-day Senate committee hearing on gun violence and a slate of House committee votes on gun-related legislation.
+Tuesday marked the start of a two-day Senate committee hearing on gun violence and a slate of House committee votes on gun-related legislation.

 The action follows a burst of gun violence in Philadelphia and the wounding of six city police officers in a standoff.
 Pennsylvania's Republican-controlled Legislature is historically protective of gun rights.

-The House committee could advance legislation to more swiftly take away guns from someone who was involuntarily committed for mental health treatment.
-Another bill would make it easier to get courts to strike down municipal firearms ordinances.
+The House committee unanimously advanced legislation to more swiftly take away guns from someone who was involuntarily committed for mental health treatment.

-The priorities of Gov. Tom Wolf and his fellow Democrats include expanding background checks.
+Another bill it advanced would make it harder and more expensive for municipalities to defend their firearms ordinances against lawsuits, although that's likely to draw Democratic Gov. Tom Wolf's veto.